OpenGridMap/pgis/README.md

 ## Installation

-Download and install miniconda package, containing conda package manager and Anaconda's distribution of Python.
+Download and install miniconda package, containing conda package manager and Anaconda distribution of Python.
 (Use Python version 3.4)

 Create a virtual environment for the project: